-Three talented and passionate bakers from our community gather to share their favourite holiday-themed desserts.
+Three passionate Thai-Indian bakers share their favourite holiday-themed desserts.

 The snow may not fall on our side of the world nor does the night come early, yet we are all ready for an Asian winter.
 The streets have started to sparkle with fairy lights and Christmas trees, while people are humming with festive cheer.
 Children are on their best behaviour as they eagerly await presents from Santa Claus, while adults forget all inhibitions on New Year’s Eve.
 December is the month of festivities as friends and families alike gather to celebrate the year end.
 What better way to bond then with a slice of happiness?
 Masala speaks to three women who put on their professional baking caps and share their favourite holiday desserts.

 “Whenever anyone comes home, the first thing they ask is what is for dessert?
 I have been baking for a long time, and back then, we couldn’t find any eggless cakes in Bangkok.
 We used to only get cakes with rich butter frosting.
 So I started baking for all my kids’ and friends’ birthdays, as well as family celebrations.
 My blueberry cheesecake has always been a popular favourite.
 I love it when I see a smile on a person’s face when they take their first bite.
 It is the best reward!”